 The Mollie Wilmot Radiation Oncology Center was designed to meet the needs of today’s cancer patients and their loved ones.
 In fact, many of the amenities – from the soothing artwork in the ceilings of treatment rooms to the Saratoga Hospital Guild Circle of Care Resource Center – are the result of input from cancer survivors, their friends and family members, and others whose lives have been touched by this disease.

 Equally important, having two LINACs will ensure that patients have access to radiation therapy even when one machine is out of service for updates or testing.
-The project has been approved by the City of Saratoga Springs Planning board and Design Review Commission.
-The state Department of Health has also give the okay, contingent on approval of the final project drawings.
-Once work begins, construction is expected to take six months.

 A team that’s committed to you

 Care is provided by a team of professionals who are dedicated to providing the best possible experience for you and your loved ones.
 Their qualifications and expertise are matched by their genuine concern for you as both a patient and as an individual.

 Patients at the Mollie Wilmot Radiation Oncology Center benefit from the same advanced technology available elsewhere in the region, including intensity modulated radiation therapy ( IMRT ), a dual energy linear accelerator with multi-leaf collimation, a high-speed multi-slice CT simulator, and an image-guided tumor localization system.

 Our Saratoga Hospital Guild Circle of Care Resource Center is home to books and other sources of information, including lists of helpful websites, support groups, and organizations that offer services for cancer patients.
 Internet accessible computers place information at your fingertips.